-Alternatives
+Alternatives\

-- 1. Descending devices and/or venting devices are not required to be onboard a vessel possessing species in the snapper grouper fishery management unit. - 2.
-Require a descending device be onboard a vessel possessing species in the snapper grouper fishery management unit. - 2a. private recreational - 2b. for-hire vessels - 2c. commercially permitted South Atlantic snapper grouper vessels - 3.
-Require a venting device be onboard a vessel possessing species in the snapper grouper fishery management unit. - 3a. private recreational - 3b. for-hire vessels - 3c. commercially permitted South Atlantic snapper grouper vessels.
+- 1. Descending devices and/or venting devices are not required to be onboard a vessel fishing for or possessing species in the snapper grouper fishery management unit. - 2.
+Within six months, require a descending device be onboard a vessel fishing for or possessing species in the snapper grouper fishery management unit. - 2a. private recreational vessels - 2b. for-hire vessels - 2c. commercially permitted South Atlantic snapper grouper vessels - 3.
+Within six months, require a venting device be onboard a vessel fishing for or possessing species in the snapper grouper fishery management unit. - 3a. private recreational vessels - 3b. for-hire vessels - 3c. commercially permitted South Atlantic snapper grouper vessels.

-Preferred indicated in bold.
+\Preferred indicated in bold.
 Refer to Chapter 2 for detailed language of alternatives.